-- 18. The categories in which a person may register in the landscape architectural profession are-
+18. (1) The categories in which a person may register in the architectural profession

+are- 20

-- (a) professional, which is divided into--
+(a) professional, which is divided into-

-- (i) Professional Landscape Architect;

-- (ii) Professional Landscape Technologist;

-- (iii) Professional Landscape Technician; or

-- (iv) Professional Landscape Assistant; or

-- (b) candidate, which is divided into-

-- (i) Candidate Landscape Architect;

-- (ii) Candidate Landscape Technologist;
+- (i) Professional Architect; - (ii) Professional Senior Architectural Technologist; - (iii) Professional Architectural Technologist; or - (iv) Professional Architectural Draughtsperson; or 25 - (b) candidate, which is divided into- - (i) Candidate Architect; - (ii) Candidate Senior Architectural Technologist; - (iii) Candidate Architectural Technologist; or - (iv) Candidate Architectural Draughtsperson; or - (c) specified categories prescribed by the council.

-- (iii) Candidate Landscape Technician; or - (iv) Candidate Landscape Assistant; or - (c) specified categories prescribed by the council. - (2) A person may not practise in any of the categories contemplated in subsection(1). unless he or she is registered in that category.
+(2) A person may not practise in any of the categories contemplated in subsection (1), unless he or she is registered in that category.

-(3) A person who is registered in the category of candidate must perform work in the landscape architectural profession only under the supervision and control of a professional of a category, as prescribed.
+(3) A person who is registered in the category of candidate must perform work in the architectural profession only under the supervision and control of a professional of a 35 category as prescribed.